tdg5/blog/_posts/2015-01-12-tail-call-optimization-in-ruby-background.md

 be the subject of our experiments.
 As it turns out, we can actually extract such a subject from the Ruby source code itself.

-Depending on your feelings about the recent debate regarding how Ruby is tested[^1][^2], it may surprise you to learn that our Guinea pig comes directly from Ruby's built-in test suite.
+Depending on your feelings about the recent debate regarding how Ruby is tested [[1][Rubini.us - Matz's Ruby developers don't use RubySpec]] [[2][gist.github.com - Response to Matz's Ruby devs don't use RubySpec]], it may surprise you to learn that our Guinea pig comes directly from Ruby's built-in test suite.
 After all, though tail call optimization may not be enabled by default, and though it may only be experimental at this time, it's not unreasonable to think that there'd be a test for it somewhere.
-That somewhere is among a handful of other tests for various optimizations to the Ruby VM in the Ruby source at [test/ruby/test_optimization.rb](https://github.com/ruby/ruby/blob/fcf6fa8781fe236a9761ad5d75fa1b87f1afeea2/test/ruby/test_optimization.rb#L213).
+That somewhere is among a handful of other tests for various optimizations to the Ruby VM in the Ruby source at [ruby/test/ruby/test_optimization.rb][GitHub.com - ruby/test/ruby/test_optimizations].

 The test that is home to our Guinea pig is somewhat unremarkable, so though you're welcome to review the full contents of the test, for our purposes I've